anva76/Udacity-fsnd-project-05/backend/readme.md

 `GET '/orders/?page=<n>'`

-- Fetches a list of orders belonging to the current authenticated user or all orders in the database if the user has an admin role.
+- Fetches a list of orders belonging to the current authenticated user or all orders in the database if the user has an `admin role` assigned.
 If necessary, the result can be paginated.
 - Request Arguments: `?page=` - passed as a url parameter.
 If the page parameter is omitted, the whole range of orders will be provided.
 The user id is derived from the authorization token at the server side.
 - Returns: a list of orders, actual page, and total number of orders.
 The actual page parameter may be different from the requested page if it is out of range.